 That evening, for no clear reason, Meursault takes the gun and shoots Sintes’ mistress’ brother.
 He is arrested and thrown in jail.
 His lawyer doesn’t understand why Meursault acts as he does, showing no remorse whatsoever.
 The process progresses and the magistrate assigned to oversee the case asks that Meursault reform himself and put his faith in God.
 Meursault refuses, saying that he doesn’t believe in God.
 He is dubbed “Monsieur Antichrist”.

-Throughout a long drawn out period of adjustment, Meursault gets used to life in prison.
+Throughout a long drawn-out period of adjustment, Meursault gets used to life in prison.
 He doesn’t have access to cigarettes or women and he is troubled by his own isolation.
 Marie wants to believe, after visiting Meursault, that he’ll get out and they’ll get married and have children.
 While at his trial, Meursault is judged by his actions after his mother’s death.
 The director of the home and attendees of the funeral are called to testify to his lack of emotion.
 They do so and he is sentenced to death by beheading.

 Conclusion and Revelations

 In the final section of The Stranger, Meursault contends with his new fate.
 He doesn’t want to accept that there’s no way out and considers escaping or appealing the decision in court.
 Even though Meursault is at the end of his life, he still will not renounce his atheism when the chaplain comes to visit.
-The chaplain’s pushy behaviour enrages Meursault and he begins to yell at him.
+The chaplain’s pushy behavior enrages Meursault and he begins to yell at him.
 This outburst, which is the most emotional moment of the whole novel, allows him to consider the reality of his own beliefs.
-He realizes that there really is a no larger meaning to life and is, therefore, able to feel happy at the doorstep of his own execution.
+He realizes that there really is no larger meaning to life and is, therefore, able to feel happy at the doorstep of his own execution.